Cathy Bodnar, Chief Compliance & Privacy Officer

 We will use and share your health information to provide care and services for you.

-- For Example: We may use your health information to make sure that you and other patients get the best possible quality care and to review the performance of our doctors, nurses or other healthcare professionals.
+For Example: We may use your health information to make sure that you and other patients get the best possible quality care and to review the performance of our doctors, nurses or other healthcare professionals.
 Your information may be used as part of training for students and help to meet hospital licensing and accreditation.
+We may use your information, such that you may be identified, for the purposes of training case reviews with our clinical staff.
 We may use your health information to make certain that billing is done correctly.

 We may use and share your health information to receive payment for the care and services we provide to you.